KMPKBandara/The-Explorer/the-explorer/README.md

 Time : 02:03:30

 arrayBuffer is not supported.
-Change It
+Change